misbahsy/expense-chat/README.md

-# Expense Chat
+# Expense Agent

 This is a project that leverages the power of Langflow API to analyze and discuss expense documents.
-Expense Chat allows you to upload and analyze your expense documents seamlessly, integrating with Langflow API to provide insightful discussions.
+Expense Agent allows you to upload and analyze your expense documents seamlessly, integrating with Langflow API to provide insightful discussions.

 ## Getting Started